Zelhorst92/MyPortfolio/README.md

 - Change the DATABASE_URL logic back to what it was before. (couple of steps back)

 - Go into the settings.py file and find ALLOWED_HOSTS; paste your full heroku app URL in here.
-It should look like this, but then with your app url:
+It should look like this, but with your app url:
 ```
 ALLOWED_HOSTS = ['robert-l-zelhorst-portfolio.herokuapp.com', 'localhost']
 ```
-Make sure the DISABLE_COLLECTSTATIC = 1 is in your config vars in heroku.
-If not you could do it via your CLI with the following command:
+- Make sure the DISABLE_COLLECTSTATIC = 1 is in your config vars in heroku.
+If not, you could do it via your CLI with the following command:
 ```
 heroku config:set DISABLE_COLLECTSTATIC=1
 ```
-Go back to your heroku settings and find 'Deploy' and from there select 'Deployment method'.
+- Go back to your heroku settings and find 'Deploy' and from there select 'Deployment method'.
 - Pick GitHub, find your github username, select the appropriate repository and connect.
 Also enable automatic deployment.
 This will make sure that anything you push to github will also be pushed to heroku.
 - Click 'Deploy branch'.
 Heroku will now build the app.
 This might take a while, so time for tea or coffee.
+- When it is done you can go to your app by clicking in the right upper corner on 'Open App'.

 ## Setup Email
 ### (gmail)